Quickshell

 }

 If you have multiple monitors you might have noticed that your bar is only on one of them.
-If not, you’ll still want to follow this section to make sure your bar dosen’t disappear if your monitor disconnects.
+If not, you’ll still want to follow this section to make sure your bar doesn’t disappear if your monitor disconnects.

 We can use a Variants object to create instances of non widget items.
 (See Repeater for doing something similar with visual items.)